pratikone/pratikone.github.io/_posts/2021-08-28-reverse-engineer-zombiewars.md

 * Ending signature (8 bytes)
 * Binary blob to be accessed by offset

 Example : if file names are `harry.RAW`, offset 4, size 20 and `diane.RAW`, offset 10, size 20 the file names need to be 12 bytes long.
 If a filename is shorter than 12 bytes, filler content is used.
-In this case, harry.raw becomes harry.RAWRAW and diane.RAWRAW.
+In this case, harry.raw becomes `harry.RAWRAW` and `diane.RAWRAW`.
 And stored like
 * `harry.RAWRAW` [12 in big endian] [20 in big endian] [1 bit of unknown data]

 * `diane.RAWRAW` [12 in big endian] [20 in big endian] [1 bit of unknown data]

 * [8 byte of signature to indicate end of the list]

-* Binary blog starting with contents of `harry.RAWRAW` starting with signature mhwanh because HSI RAW format start with that sign
+* Binary blog starting with contents of `harry.RAWRAW` starting with signature `mhwanh` because HSI RAW format start with that sign

 The offset as well as size were stored in big endian than usual little endian format.
 Maybe it was an obfuscation technique ?
 It was a surprising discovery which was missing in scripts.
 Once found, I was quickly able to develop an algorithm to extract it.
 Once the algorithm became clear, I wanted to test it out using my own script.
 I wrote a python script to extract all the files.
-Used `deark` to turn RAW images to something else.
+Used [`deark`](https://entropymine.com/deark/) to turn RAW images to something else.
 These are non standard raw so more guesswork was needed but it was done.

 You can access the python script here : [https://gist.github.com/pratikone/f0fbd11c3e16a4e852e9c0bbef891b73](https://gist.github.com/pratikone/f0fbd11c3e16a4e852e9c0bbef891b73)

 > There are still image formats which I am unable to decode (`.SPR`, `.BIN`) as well as game level files (`.H95`).
 If interested,  people are welcome to contribute to this open-source script and help in digital preservation of this game.

 # My learnings :
-This whole project has beena super fun experience.
+This whole project has been a super fun experience.
 This is my first foray into the world of reverse engineering retro games and I have gained a lot of knowledge.
 I became aware of specialized tools, modding communities and multiple video game archiving sites.
 I also got a good historical insight to the state of dos game development in early 90s.
 On technical side of things, my hex reading got stronger 😁.
 For the future, I will be increasing my assembly code understanding skills to mount another attempt at reverse engineering the game logic.

 I have uploaded all the files to [**Internet Archive**](https://archive.org/details/zombiewars) for digital preservation, including original game files (as they are now abandonware software, you cannot buy them anywhere) as well as game assets, tools and the [ asset extraction script](https://gist.github.com/pratikone/f0fbd11c3e16a4e852e9c0bbef891b73) I have developed.